2025-26 Edition

 General perspectives about domestic violence and theoretical accounts about what causes such behavior.

-Restriction: Criminology, Law and Society Majors have first consideration for enrollment.
-Social Ecology Majors have first consideration for enrollment.
+Restrictions: Criminology, Law and Society majors and Social Ecology majors have the first consideration for enrollment.

 SOCECOL 119.
 Violence in Intimate Relationships.
 4 Units.